CSS Grid

 Rows and Spanning Rows

-With the grid-row shorthand property, we have the same opportunity to span rows just like we can span columns, like so:
+grid-rowshorthand property, we have the same opportunity to span rows just like we can span columns, like so:.item:nth-child(1){ grid-row: span 1; } .item:nth-child(2){ grid-row: span 3; }Here is an Example:

 Shorthand Property To Create rows and columns